XinjieHD/React_Rock-Paper-Scissor/README.md

 The game will display your choice, the computer's choice, and update the scores accordingly.

 ## Game Logic
-The game logic is implemented within the Game class component:
+The game logic is implemented within the Game.js class component:

 - State Management: Tracks the player's choice, computer's choice, scores, and tie count.
 - Decision Function: Handles the player's choice, generates the computer's choice, and updates the state.